 We visited several locations in our search for a new facility, and are thrilled to have found another such property in 109 Goldsborough Street, where guests will have a home and a sense of belonging.
 With seven bedrooms, three full baths, a kitchen, meeting space, in-house laundry facilities and more, this is a perfect setting for guests to regain stability as they work towards earning a place in one of our off-site transitional apartments.
 It is our intention for 109 Goldsborough Street to focus on single men and women, while Easton’s Promise will become a families-only facility.

 Appropriately, on November 17, 2020, during National Hunger and Homelessness Awareness Week, we went before the Easton Board of Zoning Appeals (BOZA) to request a permit to operate at this new facility.
 BOZA voted unanimously to allow us to expand our services into 109 Goldsborough Street.
-We are now looking forward to formalizing the purchase of the property and readying for new guests.

 We were fortunate that Easton’s Promise came with a name befitting the work that was done inside.
 Dozens of supporters from across the community submitted suggestions to name our new building, and more than 1,000 people voted for the winner, Evelyn’s Place, an homage to our founder, Evelyn Sedlack.